Cassie Steele: 2001–2010: Degrassi: The Next Generation and early work

-2011-present: The L.A.
+2011–present: The L.A.
 Complex and other projects

 In 2011, Steele was cast as Abby Vargas in the series The L.A.
 Complex, which premiered on CTV and Much Music on January 10, 2012, and aired regularly on Much Music.
 On the same day as the premiere, the series was officially picked up by The CW to begin airing in the United States in the spring.
 It was renewed for a second season, which aired simultaneously on both Much Music and The CW that summer.
 The L.A.
 Complex was officially cancelled on December 20, 2012.

 On April 17, 2012, Steele released the extended-play "Shifty" to iTunes.
 On April 1, 2014, her single "Mad" was released to iTunes.
 The official lyric video premiered on her VEVO page one day prior.

-She starred as Valerie Vont in the Lifetime film Sorority Surrogate, which was released on March 22, 2014.
+Since 2014, she has had recurring role on the adult animated series Rick and Morty as Tammy Guetermann and Tricia Lange.
+She starred as Valerie Vont in the Lifetime film Sorority Surrogate with fellow Degrassi star Daniel Kelly, which was released on March 22, 2014.
 She would appear as Sarah in the film The Dorm later that year.

 On August 12, 2014, Steele released the album "Patterns" to iTunes.
 The official video for "Games" was released the same year on September 1, and it premiered on her VEVO page.
 Steele released the single "Power" shortly afterwards.
 It was released to iTunes on October 21, 2014.

+In 2018, she appeared in Drake's I'm Upset music video, which takes place during a Degrassi reunion.

 Steele started the band "psychocandy" with Glint member Jase Blankfort in August 2019.
 Their single "Hunger" is available to stream on SoundCloud.
 On January 1, 2020, the band posted a photo on a new account on Instagram with the caption "2020."

 In 2019, it was reported that Steele would voice the titular character in the Disney film Raya and the Last Dragon.
 On August 27, 2020, however, Steele was replaced by Kelly Marie Tran.

+In 2022, Steele released a sustainable thong line in collaboration with designer Rachael Finley.
+The clothing line was inspired by Steele's infamous outfit in Degrassi, where Manny arrives to school wearing a visible thong.

+Personal life

+Steele married American actor Trent Garrett in 2018.
+In December 2020, Garrett filed for divorce from Steele.

+Steele's first child, a son, was born in November 2023 with boyfriend Favi Martinez.
+They reside in Colorado.

+Her sister is actress Alex Steele, who also starred on Degrassi: The Next Generation as Angela Jeremiah and Tori Santamaria.